 - Change the monetization mechanics, by giving the player more or less free stuff

 - Switch from the regular 2D game to an amazing 3D game

-You can have a great game and all, but if your loading times are high, you’ll lose part of your audience.
-This is a major problem in moblie games when the player is playing over a bad connection, as the loading might stall or just take forever to complete.
+You can have a great game and all, but if your loading times are too long, you’ll lose part of your audience.
+This is a major problem in mobile games when the player is playing over a bad connection, as the loading might stall or just take forever to complete.

 You might think that players are willing to wait, and some probably will, but at this stage, their investment into the game isn’t that high for them to stay.
 They’ve installed the game and are willing to give it a try, but that’s all they’ve invested and it isn’t a lot.